Who We Are

 Danny Miller, MD, PhD – Board Member

 Danny Miller is a Pediatrics/Medical Genetics resident at Seattle Children’s Hospital and the University of Washington.
 He completed his MD at the University of Kansas and his PhD work in the laboratory of Scott Hawley at the Stowers Institute for Medical Research.
 His PhD research focused on using next-generation sequencing technologies to identify genetic changes that occur during meiosis in the model organism Drosophila melanogaster as well as understanding how genomic structural variation altered the repair of double strand breaks during meiosis.
 He has a long-standing interest in long-read sequencing and how it may be used to identify and understand genetic changes that lead to human disease.
 As a child of deaf parents, Danny’s interest in human genetics and rare diseases started early in life, by constantly wondering why he could hear but his parents could not.

 Stephen Pool – Board Member

 Originally from Independence Missouri, Stephen Pool has called Lenexa, KS home for most of his adult life.
 He graduated from Truman State University with a degree in Economics and Finance, and has an MBA from Avila University in International Business.
-Steve has worked for American Century Investments for 23 year, and is currently a portfolio manager.
+After working for American Century Investments for over 25 years, he moved to a position as Vice President, Sr. Portfolio Manager at Commerce Bank.
 He is also an Adjunct Professor for the Bloch School of Business at the University of Missouri Kansas City (UMKC).
 In his free time, Steve volunteers at Due West Therapeutic Riding Center, assisting kids and adults with special needs.
 Steve is married and has 3 daughters, and his youngest daughter was diagnosed prenatally.
 The Pool family loves to travel, especially to Colorado where they love to spend time and hike.

 What We Do